Héctor Melesio Cuén Ojeda

-Héctor Melesio Cuén Ojeda (born October 25, 1955) is a Mexican chemist, pharmacist, biologist and politician.
-He was a rector of the Autonomous University of Sinaloa and Municipal President of Culiacan, Sinaloa between January 2011 and February 2012.
+Héctor Melesio Cuén Ojeda (October 25, 1955 – July 25, 2024) was a Mexican chemist, pharmacist, biologist and politician.
+He was a rector of the Autonomous University of Sinaloa from 2005 to 2009 and municipal president of Culiacán, Sinaloa, between January 2011 and February 2012.
+In 2024 he was shot dead in his vehicle in Culiacán.

+Life and career

-He was born on 25 October 1955, in Badiraguato, Sinaloa, Mexico.
+Cuén Ojeda was born on October 25, 1955, in Badiraguato, Sinaloa, Mexico.
 He studied at the Autonomous University of Sinaloa, where he earned a PhD.
 After graduating from the university, he returned and was its rector from 2005 to 2009.

+He was elected to the Chamber of Deputies from the Institutional Revolutionary Party's proportional representation list for the first electoral region in the June 2024 general election.

+Assassination

+Cuén Ojeda died on July 25, 2024, after being shot in his vehicle near Culiacán.
+He was 68.

+Aftermath

+On 11 August 2024 the federal attorney-general's office announced it was investigating a possible connection between Cuén Ojeda's murder and the Sinaloa drug-traffickers Ismael Zambada and Joaquín Guzmán López, who were taken into custody in the United States later that day in circumstances that remain unclear.